sumitnysa19/jsorrery/README.md

 See the project live at [orrery.com] (http://orrery.com).
 Thanks to [@neave] (https://twitter.com/neave) for the domain :)

+# Architecture & Internals

+For an overview of the system design, runtime flow, and how scenarios and bodies are modeled, see `docs/architecture.md`.

 # Usage

 The directory named `dist` contains the built app.
 The html file is an example of jsOrrery placed in a page.
 Basically, you link jsOrrery's js and css files in your HTML file and call the app.